mtgq/ublacklist-subscription/README.md

-# Google Chinese search results to block certain sites
+# Google Search Results To Block Certain Sites

 ###### Description: This is a subscription rule used by myself, usually in the use of Google search in Chinese when you encounter a spam site to black up, and then update this address to the file.